 - Influenza must be notified by pathology services in writing within 5 days of laboratory confirmation.

-- Residential care facilities, healthcare facilities and childcare centres are all areas at higher risk of influenza outbreaks.
+- Residential care facilities, healthcare facilities and childcare centres are at higher risk of influenza outbreaks.

 Notification requirement for influenza